Influencer marketing: what you need to know before getting started

 They are the superstars of social media.
 Characterized by their huge audience, they have over 100k followers and can go up to celebrity status with millions of followers.
 This kind of influencer fits with campaigns wanting to leverage audience for visibility and brand awareness.
 However, they will also require brands to set aside a big budget for the campaign.

 With lower audiences than macro-influencers, these accounts nonetheless usually have stronger engagement rates.
 By maintaining a strong relationship with their communities, they generate a lot of interaction in the form of comments, and therefore more engagement.
-They often also differentiate themselves by having a great level of knowledge and expertise in their vertical.
+They often also differentiate themselves by having a great level of knowledge and expertise in their sector.
 This makes them more credible for consumers, having the trust of their communities on specific subjects.
 This is therefore the ideal profile for a more targeted partnership.

 The lower the number of followers, the more active the audience.
 This has been shown by Instagram nano-influencers, with less than 1K followers.
 These are seen as the most authentic accounts because they are first of all consumers themselves.
 Their affection for or expertise on a brand gives them a very strong influence on their very engaged, if limited, following.

 Selecting the right influence therefore requires a lot of research and reflection, after having decided the objectives for a campaign.
-Everything will then run on from the style and personality of the chosen influencer.
+Everything will then stem from the style and personality of the chosen influencer.
 Once identified, that’s when you can decide on the type of content you’ll want to post as part of the campaign.

 Defining the type of cooperation